CrisDAndres/proyecto_agrotech/README.md

 3. Install the necessary dependencies by running pip install -r requirements.txt.
 4. Run the ``agrotech.py`` file and make sure you have downloaded the **Data**, **models**, **img**, **html** and **outputs** folders in the same environment.
 Next, open the terminal in the app directory and run the following command: ``streamlit run agrotech.py``.
 This will open the web browser http://localhost:8501/ which will take you to the app.

+## Contact 📧
+If you have any questions or suggestions about this project, please feel free to contact me.
+You can get in touch with me through my social media channels.